Malians vote in presidential runoff amid security concerns

 On Saturday, the opposition organized a march “to warn against the fraud.”

+Another voter who was unrelated but with the same family name, Fanta Keita, said she will also vote for the current president.

+“He is a man who loves his country, he is a worker who has opened several development sites and I hope he continues his work,” she said.

-It’s likely voter turnout will remain low.
+Voter turnout trickled throughout the day and it expected to remain low.
 Some people have fled areas of violence until the vote is over.

 In central Mali, attacks have become more frequent amid communal clashes as neighbors suspect one another of being recruited by extremist groups.
 Meanwhile, Malian soldiers in recent months have been accused of abuses, including extrajudicial killings, during counterterror operations.